Trackball: Special applications

 Trackballs are provided as the pointing device in some public internet access terminals.
 Unlike a mouse, a trackball can easily be built into a console, and cannot be ripped away or easily vandalized.
 Two examples are the Internet browsing consoles provided in some UK McDonald's outlets, and the BT Broadband Internet public phone boxes.
 This simplicity and ruggedness also makes them ideal for use in industrial computers.

 Because trackballs for personal computers are stationary, they may require less space for operation than a mouse, simplifying use in confined or cluttered areas such as a small desk or a rack-mounted terminal.
-They are generally preferred in laboratory setting for the same reason.
+They are generally preferred in laboratory settings for the same reason.

 Trackballs were often included in laptop computers, but since the late 1990s these have been replaced by touchpads and pointing sticks.
 Trackballs are still used as separate input devices with standard desktop computers, but this application is also moving to touchpads due to the prevalence of multi-touch gesture control in new desktop operating systems.